james2doyle/ohdoylerules.com/content/demo/socketio-works-howto.md

-/*
+---
-Title: Making a socket.io app and how socket.io works
+Title: "Making a socket.io app and how socket.io works"
-Description: Making a socket.io app and how socket.io works
+Description: "Making a socket.io app and how socket.io works"
-Date: 2013-01-13
+Date: "2013-01-13"
-Category: Demo,Web
+Category: "Demo"
-Template: post
+Template: "post"
-Keywords:
+Keywords: ["socket", "io", "demo", "nodejs", "video"]
-*/
+---

 I made my first video about web development.
 It is a quick video about socket.io and how it works with node and such.